 The first thing that I needed to do was to isolate the kit from the floor.
 You never want the kit sitting directly on the floor.
 A rug on the floor is just okay, but what I like to call a floating drum riser is best.
 I accomplished this by purchasing three tri-fold gym workout mats made of very dense 1.5" foam and placed them underneath 3/4" birch plywood.
 I then covered the wood with a good quality 3/8" thick area rug.
 The isolation was perfect.

 I had to order online, because we live in the remote mountains outside of the USA now and we are hours from any music stores.
 Amazon was my only hope, as any other shipping cost would be almost as much as the kit itself.
-I didn't care for the finish, but I ended up ordering a PDP Center Stage kit with an "Electric Green Sparkle" finish, because it was the only kit that I was interested in that happened to be in stock and ready to ship on Amazon (the others that I could have been interested in configuration-wise were listed as "currently unavailable").
+I didn't care for the finish, but I ended up ordering a PDP Center Stage kit with an "Electric Green Sparkle" finish, because it was the only kit that I was interested in that happened to be in stock and ready to ship outside the USA on Amazon (the others that I could have been interested in configuration-wise were listed as "currently unavailable").
 The kit arrived in perfect condition in six days and was surprisingly very nice quality for being one of PDP's "budget" lines.
 The finish was even more hideous in person than in the product photo, but this was no problem for me, as I have been custom re-finishing my kits all my life, so I was looking forward to coming up with a custom finish.

 As soon as I unpacked the kit I got to work stripping it down to the shells.
 First, I modified the bearing edges for both the batter and resonant edges to my liking (I prefer the bearing edges on the batter and resonant to be different, based on many years of experience in creating my sound).
 Then after a coat of primer I went to work on my two-tone design of black and bronze, finished off with four coats of high-gloss polyurethane.
 I also coated the inside of the shells with the bronze so that the drums would have an even more custom look with my clear heads, followed by three coats of satin polyurethane, which helps give poplar shells a warmer resonance.
 Then I cut the tom mounting arms so that they did not protrude inside the shell, packed all of the lugs, floor tom leg mounts, tom arm mounts, tom bass drum mount and bass drum spur mounts with foam.
 I also cut and placed 1/8" thick neoprene rubber gaskets between all of the metal fittings and the drum shells.
 No more buzzing or rattling of any kind when I tapped on any of the shells without the heads installed.
 Then I re-assembled the drums